 SMS Application Provider

-In this section, the Short Code Application also wants you to disclose how consumers will opt in to receive future messages from the campaign on the short code you just purchased.
-The four options are web, SMS, WAP or IVR.
+In this section, you’re also asked to disclose how consumers will opt in to receive future messages from the campaign on the short code.
+The four options are web, SMS, WAP, or IVR.

 SMS Campaign Billing

-- Charity/Donations Billing
+- Charity/Donations billing

-- Premium Billing
+- Premium billing

 SMS Campaign Schedule